pwyq/CelesCraft/CelesCraft_Design_Plan.md

 Game UX: do it later

+Game System:
-Game System:+ Enhancement of Spaceships
++ Enhancement of Spaceships
 + Exploration of Planets
 + Management of Planets

 ********************************
 	 BASIC INFO OF PLANETS